hamuelna/parallel-triangle-omyim-counter/README.md

 * This is implemented using C++ and Cilk plugin

-* If you are not using linux and use a mac or window you can do `./g++.sh main.cpp -o main` to build and ./run.sh ./main to run the program
+* If you are not using linux and use a mac or window you can do `./g++.sh main.cpp -o main` to build and `./run.sh ./main` to run the program however you need Docker to use the script

 * The graph reader expect the following format you can modify the code if you do not like it and you want it in a different format

+* Go and look at the code on the graph file name might improve it to receive from argument

 ```
 node_1,node_2